Yūsuke Ina

-Yūsuke Ina (伊奈 祐介, Ina Yūsuke) is a Japanese professional shogi player ranked 7-dan.
+Yūsuke Ina (伊奈 祐介, Ina Yūsuke) is a Japanese retired professional shogi player who achieved the rank of 7-dan.

+Early life and apprenticeship

+Ina was born in Zushi, Kanagawa on December 18, 1975.
+He entered the Japan Shogi Association's Apprentice School as a student of Kenji Kobayashi at the rank of 6-kyū in January 1990 and obtained full professional status and the rank of 4-dan in April 1998.

 Shogi professional

 Ina finished the 72nd Meijin Class C2 league (April 2013 – March 2014) with a record of 3 wins and 7 losses, earning a third demotion point, which meant automatic demotion to "Free Class" play.